Radical behaviorism: Radical behaviorism as natural science

 Radical behaviorism inherits from behaviorism the position that the science of behavior is a natural science, a belief that animal behavior can be studied profitably and compared with human behavior, a strong emphasis on the environment as cause of behavior, and an emphasis on the operations involved in the modification of behavior.
 Radical behaviorism does not claim that organisms are tabula rasa whose behavior is unaffected by biological or genetic endowment.
 Rather, it asserts that experiential factors play a major role in determining the behavior of many complex organisms, and that the study of these matters is a major field of research in its own right.

 Operant psychology

 Skinner believed that classical conditioning did not account for the behavior that many people are interested in, such as riding a bike or writing a book.
 His observations led him to propose a theory about how these and similar behaviors, called "operants", come about.

 Roughly speaking, in operant conditioning, an operant is actively emitted and produces changes in the world (i.e., produces consequences) that alter the likelihood that the behavior will occur again.

-As represented in the table below, operant conditioning involves two basic actions (increasing or decreasing the probability that a specific behavior will occur in the future), which are accomplished by adding or removing one of two basic types of stimuli, positive reinforcers or negative reinforcers.
+As represented in the table below, operant conditioning involves two basic actions (increasing or decreasing the probability that a specific behavior will occur in the future), which are accomplished by adding or removing stimuli.